Venice Cruise Terminal Hotels

 Hotel Airone (2 stars) is down the steps from the Piazzale Roma and to the right, across a bridge and along a fondamenta or waterfront promenade.
 Some of the single and double rooms overlook the Grand Canal.

-Alloggi Marinella (3-star equivalent), a personal favorite, has unusually high guest ratings from Venere users.
+Alloggi Marinella (3-star equivalent), a personal favorite, has unusually high guest ratings.
 The inn's location is just about perfect: It's just a block from the Piazzale Roma, away from the parking garages and boat platforms but close enough for early airport-bus departures or catching a taxi to the cruise terminal.

 Hotel Arlecchino (3 stars) is on the Fondamenta delle Burchielle, about 100 meters from the airport buses and taxis in the Piazzale Roma.
 Singles, doubles, triples, and quads are available.

 Hotel Canal & Walter (3 stars) has 33 rooms, some overlooking the Grand Canal.
 One- to four-person rooms are available, and breakfast is served in the hotel's garden courtyard during summer.